 Plus an advantage of these is that you can use them on the move, unlike heating pads that need to be plugged in.

 So you can wear them under your clothes during the day and still stay active.

 And for a good pack try the Thermacare Heat Wraps.

 This one is probably my favourite for getting heat therapy for your back.

 And the reason for that is that you can wear it on the move.

-As it can block pain signals, increase blood flow and relax your muscles while you are on the move.
+And this heat can really help to keep you active as it can block pain signals, increase blood flow, and relax your muscles while you are on the move.

 And as the gel packs are within the tank top they will always stay in place even as you are moving around.

 So I'd thoroughly recommend a Spand-Ice Revive Tank for people with back pain that lead active lives.